-The conservation objectives for these features are that they remain in, favourable condition.
+The conservation objectives for these features are that they are brought to, and remain in, favourable condition.

 4. Gear/feature interaction in the MCZ categorised as 'red' risk and overview of management measure

 None - There are no gear/feature interactions in the MCZ that are categorised as 'red' risk.